 Trois Mec & S.Pellegrino, in cooperation with Grey Goose, proudly present 2 Chefs, a Dialogue with Food.
-Returning for its second year, this special series of dinners will bring some of the country’s greatest chefs to Los Angeles in Fall/Winter of 2017 to cook for one night with chef Ludo Lefebvre in his kitchen at Trois Mec.
-Each dinner will feature a unique 6-course menu – 3 courses prepared by the guest chef, and 3 courses prepared by Ludo – inspired by the guest chef’s country and style of cuisine.
+Returning in 2018, this special series of dinners will bring some of the greatest chefs from around the US and the World to Los Angeles to cook for one night with chef Ludo Lefebvre in his kitchen at Trois Mec.
+Each dinner will feature a unique multi-course menu, prepared by both chefs, inspired by the guest chef's home and style of cuisine.
 The dinners will be dialogue between chefs, spoken through food, coming together for a truly once in a lifetime experience.

 Includes a custom crafted Grey Goose cocktail and complimentary San Pellegrino.